Catalin246/web-development-2/README.md

 to do:
 - login view
 - regiester view
-- plus and search icon? (add friend view and make the search view)
+- maybe more and setting desktop view
 - message (order and display time on chat)